jbrown25/PhotoSharing/README.md

 # PhotoSharing
-A very simple photo sharing app I built for an Android class at Seattle Central College.
+A very simple photo sharing app.
 It uses <a href="http://loopj.com/android-async-http/">Android Asynchronous Http Client</a> for API calls and <a href="https://github.com/nostra13/Android-Universal-Image-Loader">Android Universal Image Loader</a> for image handling.

 <h2>Features:</h2>